JeffreyJing/Terraform/EKS with RDS/README.md

 This is a modular Terraform configuration that deploys an EKS cluster and connects it to a PostgreSQL RDS instance.

 - [Modules](./modules)
-  The current modules used for this project are directly taken from the official [Terraform Registry](https://registry.terraform.io/).
+  This directory is currently unused, as modules are sourced from the [Terraform Registry](https://registry.terraform.io/).
+  It’s reserved for future modularization if needed.

 - [Environments](./environments)